-If you hold a regular day job, don’t have much time, but like the idea of earning passive income online, event blogging might be a good idea to try.
+If you hold a regular day job and don’t have much time but like earning passive income online, event blogging might be a good idea to try.

-Event blogging, if done well, can generate significant passive income within a short period.
-It’s a very popular means of making money online among seasonal bloggers.
+Event blogging, if done well, can generate significant passive income quickly.
+It’s a trendy means of making money online among seasonal bloggers.

-Like all things worthwhile, event blogging requires some well-thought preparations, planning, research, and perfectly executed strategies.
+Like all things worthwhile, event blogging requires well-thought preparations, planning, research, and perfectly executed strategies.

-But first, if you’re new to this whole thing called online marketing, it’s important we discussed what is event blogging?
+But first, if you’re new to this whole thing called online marketing, we must discuss what event blogging is.

 What is Event Blogging?

-These types of blogs concentrate on upcoming events, festivals, special days, annual world/business conferences, popular submit, cultural, religious, international holidays, etc.
+These blogs concentrate on upcoming events, festivals, special days, annual world/business conferences, popular submissions, cultural, religious, and international holidays, etc.

-Mostly, all the writeups on such blogs as this are highly relevant to the event been discussed on the blog.
-The contents are time-sensitives, direct, and address the main events.
+Mostly, all the writeups on such blogs are highly relevant to the event discussed on the blog.
+The contents are time-sensitives, direct, and address the main event.